Chia-Network/chia-nft-minting-tool/README.md

 - Clone this repo, create/activate a new virtual environment

-- Install chianft and the necessary chia-blockchain branch with dev dependencies:
+- Install chianft and the necessary chia-blockchain branch:
-`pip install --editable .[dev]`
+`pip install --editable .`

 - Start testnet wallet and node: `chia start wallet`, and `chia start node`